Renal cell carcinoma

 KiTS23

-The main public kidney CT segmentation benchmark that includes kidney, tumor, and cyst labels.
+The main public kidney CT segmentation benchmark that includes kidney, tumor, and cyst labels, but not pathology subtype truth for the real RCC mimic problem.

 UCSF RMaC

-A multiphase renal mass dataset with pathology and up to three contrast-enhanced CT phases.
+A multiphase renal mass dataset with pathology and up to three contrast-enhanced CT phases that is much closer to the real subtype and mimic task than pure segmentation data.

 Clinical and pathology background